• Skip to primary navigation

 Sometimes I randomly think to myself, “If I had to pick one dessert and only one dessert for the rest of my life… what would it be.”

-It’s brownies.
-I’d choose brownies.
 If you love brownies as much as me, you have to check out my roundup of 50+ gluten free dessert recipes!
-It’s loaded with tons of delicious brownies!
-Or click on over to this post with 15+ gluten free brownies.
+It’s loaded with tons of delicious brownies like these Gluten Free Peanut Butter Brownies and these Rich & Fudgey Oat Flour Brownies.

 I’ve made these tahini brownies a few times and they seriously rock my socks off.
 They turn out amazing every time AND I can’t believe there’s a super SEEDY secret ingredient that you’ll never even know until I tell you.